ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project02.md

 Just like the previous project this assignment is out of 100 and have 10 points worth of extra credit.
 Note that there is no checkpoint for this assignment.

+This project may be done individually or in pairs.
+If you are working with a pair indicate the name of both partners on top of each submission file.

 # Getting started